davidobrien1985/davidobrien1985.github.io/blog/_posts/2025-04-28-azure-functions-byo-powershell.md

 Huh?
 Weird.
 Why?
 The `pwsh` executable is not executable?
 We checked the permissions on the file in WSL even and it was set to `-rwxrwxrwx`, which means that the file is executable.
 So why is it not working?

-`-rwxrwxrwx 1 adobrien adobrien    75144 Jan 17 10:18 pwsh*`
+`-rwxrwxrwx 1 user user    75144 Jan 17 10:18 pwsh*`

 Is Windows or WSL doing something magic to make it work locally?
 Is our code somehow using a different version of `pwsh` that is installed on our machine?<br>
-This led us down a rabbit hole of trying to figure out how to make the `pwsh` executable executable on Azure Functions.
+This led us down a rabbit hole of trying to figure out how to make the `pwsh` executable executable on Azure Functions, believing that this is where the issue was.
 We tried everything we could think of:

 - changing the permissions on the file using `chmod` (which didn't work because the file was already executable)
 - changing the file permissions in `Program.cs` which is executed when the function worker starts.
 For some reason, this didn't work either.
 - decided to take Windows out of the equation and download the `pwsh` executable during the GitHub Actions build process, instead of bundling it with our code.
 We then checked the permissions on the file before bundling it into the release package and deploying it to Azure Functions.
 This also didn't work, as the file was still not executable after deployment.

-This gave us a clue that the problem was not with how we called the `pwsh` executable, but how it was deployed.
+This gave us a clue that the problem was not with how we called the `pwsh` executable or Azure Functions itself even, but how it was deployed.

 ## The Solution